The Story of ... Emergence

 The Emergent Curriculum is about being responsive to the children.
 That the curriculum, the teaching emerges from the child's needs and the child's fascinations rather that an adult scripted curriculum that dictates what the child should know and when and at what tempo.

 From an Original Learning Approach perspective the emergent curriculum creates an easier space for wonder, curiosity, joy, knowledge, imagination, interaction, risk, time, reflection and listening to interweave with play.
 An adult scripted curriculum makes this harder, especially the time - I think there are many gifted educators that can manage to incorporate all the other elements into a scripted learning environment.

-If we are to view it as the child plants a seed the grows and we pick the flower, the idea, the emerges from that to create the curriculum we have to remember that the soil that the seed is being planted in is created by us adults.
+If we view it as if the child plants a seed that grows and we pick the flower, the idea, that emerges from the seed to create the curriculum - we, then, have to remember that the soil that the seed is being planted in is created by us adults.

 If we are not tending to the well-being of the soil and ecosystem then the ground might not be fertile enough to plant seeds, or too hard to break the surface, or only suitable for a limited number of flower seeds.